das-peter/drupal_clients/README.txt

 Once a connection is defined in the admin UI, you can call a remote method on it like this:

-  // $connection_name is the machine name of the connection.
+  // 'my_connection' is the machine name of the connection.
   $result = clients_connection_call('my_connection', 'method.name', $param1, $param2, $param_etc);

 So for example, to load a node from a remote Drupal site, do: